 Transfer credits are limited to nine semester credits (14 quarter credits) for degree-seeking students and three semester credits (4.5 quarter credits) for certificate-only students.
 Please see the Transfer Credit Policy for more information.

 Yes, but it’s not automatic.
 You need to submit an electronic Request for Approval of Transfer Credits (RATC) form along with the syllabus for each course that you’re requesting to transfer.
 This should be done early during the admissions process.
 The RATC form and syllabus are reviewed and if approved at the department level, are submitted to the Graduate College for final approval.

 The Graduate College will notify you of the decision and, if approved, the transfer courses will be listed on your Academic Advisement Report in your Student Center.

 Procedures vary according to the number of courses being dropped, time within the semester the drop is initiated and other factors.
-It is very strongly recommend that you talk first to an adviser at the Dean of Students, (208) 426-1527, so that you can follow the best course of action for your particular circumstances.
+It is very strongly recommended that you talk first to an adviser at the Registrar’s Office, (208) 426-4249, so that you can follow the best course of action for your particular circumstances.

 - Your work has been satisfactory up to the last three weeks of the semester

 - Extenuating circumstances make it impossible for you to complete the course before the end of the semester